ArKa47/ArKa47/README.md

 - 👋 Hi, I’m Te
 - 👀 I’m interested in web-aplication mobile-aplication
 - 🌱 I’m currently learning DevOps
-- 📫 How to reach me mail : ttae1141@gmail.com
+- 📫 How to reach me : ttae1141@gmail.com

 <!---
 ArKa47/ArKa47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.